 How To Deal With It

-It is OK to take a step back and take some time before making this decision.
+It’s OK to take a step back and take some time before making this decision.
 We suggest writing down your questions on a piece of paper.
+We will be happy to answer each and every one of them.
 It is important to realize that you are not alone.
 Eventually, we all have to go through this incredibly challenging process.
 We also suggest talking this out with friends and family – get their feedback.

 Caregivers should visit the community with their loved ones and take a tour of the facility.
-At the Del Monte Assisted living, we encourage you to schedule a tour to see the facility yourself.
-Keep that list of questions handy and speak to an advisor.
+At the Del Monte Assisted Living & Memory Care, we encourage you to schedule a tour to see the facility yourself.
+Keep your list of questions handy and speak to an advisor.
 Also speak to the residents and hear how they handled the transition and how they are faring now as compared to their previous living conditions.
 Share the story of your loved one with the other residents.
-This will help to create a bond with the other residents and to make the transition easier.
+This will help to create a bond with the other residents and make the transition easier.

-What is important is to understand and discuss that this move is for the benefit of your loved one.
-That they will be living a better, safer life at the facility than at their current situation.
+What is important is to understand and discuss is that this move is for the benefit of your loved one.
+They will be living a better, safer life at the facility.

 Preparing For The Move